VCityTeam/UrbanCO2Fab/ud-cpov/viz/readme.md

 * Install the dependency with `npm install` in UrbanCO2Fab\ud-cpov\viz
 * Start the server with `npm start`

-You can now go on rou web browser in localhost:5000/graph.html to see an exemple.
+You can now go on your web browser in localhost:5000/graph.html to see an exemple.

 ### Try with your own data :
 #### data.json :